18 September 2018

 The enormous ProtoDUNE detector is the largest liquid-argon neutrino detector in the world.
 The size of a three-story house and the shape of a gigantic cube it has just recorded its first particle tracks signaling the start of a new chapter in the story of the international Deep Underground Neutrino Experiment (DUNE).
 This takes the DUNE project a step further on its scientific mission to unlock the mysteries of neutrinos, the most abundant (and most mysterious) matter particles in the universe.

 DUNE will not only study neutrinos, but their antimatter counterparts as well.
-Scientists will look for differences in behavior between neutrinos and antineutrinos, which could give us clues as to why the visible universe is dominated by matter.
+Scientists will look for differences in behaviour between neutrinos and antineutrinos, which could give us clues as to why the visible universe is dominated by matter.

 The UK is investing £65million in this flagship global science project based in the United States that could change our understanding of the universe.
 The investment, made under a 2017 UK-US Science and Technology agreement, has enabled many UK groups to work on ProtoDUNE that is the prototype for the forthcoming USA based DUNE project.